Creeper (Minecraft)

-A creeper is a fictional creature in the sandbox video game Minecraft.
-Creepers are hostile mobs (mobile non-player characters) that spawn in dark places.
-Instead of attacking the player directly, they creep up on the player and explode, destroying blocks in the surrounding area and potentially hurting or killing the player if they are within the blast radius.
-Their green camouflage and generally silent behavior aid in stealth attacks, making them one of the most dangerous mobs in Minecraft.
-Creepers were first added to Minecraft in a pre-alpha update to the game that was released on September 1, 2009.
+The Creeper is a fictional creature created by Markus “Notch” Persson that appears in the sandbox video game Minecraft and other media in the corresponding Minecraft franchise.
+It is a hostile mob (mobile non-player character) resembling a four-legged, bipedal, greenish monster that can spawn in dark places and, instead of attacking the player directly unlike other monsters, creeps up on the player before exploding, destroying blocks in the surrounding area and potentially hurting or killing the player if they are within the blast radius.
+The camouflage and generally silent behavior of Creepers aid in their stealth attacks on players, making the character one of the most dangerous mobs in Minecraft.

+Due to a software bug when creating the pig mob, the character model that became the Creeper was first added to Minecraft in a pre-alpha update to the game that was released on August 20, 2009.
+Having accidentally swapped the length and height of the pig mob, Persson chose not to remove the error and decided to keep it for a “creepy creature”.
+On September 1 of that year, Creepers were introduced in a pre-alpha version of the game.

-The creeper has become one of the most widely recognized icons of Minecraft.
-They have been referenced and parodied in popular culture, and they are featured prominently in Minecraft merchandising and advertising.
+The Creeper has become one of the most widely recognized icons of Minecraft, where the character would go on to have new updates, including having the ability to become a “Charged Creeper” when struck by lightning.
+It has been referenced and parodied in popular culture, appears prominently in Minecraft merchandising and advertising, and has been ranked in lists of famous fictional characters, one of which includes the Guinness World Records Gamer's Editions list of "top 50 video game villains".

 Conception and design

 The character model that later became the creeper was first created on August 20, 2009, as a result of a coding error when creating the pig mob in the early pre-alpha stages of Minecrafts development.
 The game's creator, Markus Persson, accidentally mixed up the dimensions of the model, swapping the length and height.
-Instead of deleting the result, Persson instead stated "I'll keep it for a creepy creature", and later added a green texture based on the in-game leaves texture to the model, gave it aggressive AI, and turned it into a hostile mob.
+Instead of deleting the result, Persson instead stated "I'll keep it for a creepy creature", and later added a green texture based on the in-game leaves texture to the model, gave it an aggressive AI, and turned it into a hostile mob.
 The creeper was added to the game on September 1, 2009, on a pre-alpha version named 0.24_SURVIVAL_TEST.

 In Minecraft, the player exists in a large world made up of blocks.
 The world contains a number of enemies (hostile mobs), of which creepers are commonly encountered.
 A creeper is nearly silent until it comes near the player, at which point it emits a hiss and explodes after a short delay.
-The explosion destroys the creeper, can kill or injure the player, and also destroys surrounding blocks.
+The explosion destroys the creeper, can kill or injure the player, and also typically destroys surrounding blocks.